 The best part is an investor can carry out technical analysis on a number of financial instruments such as stocks, currency, commodities, derivatives to predict their performance after reviewing their trends from the past.

-Yes, there are some of top-notch stock market courses out there, but it does not hurt to go through a few technical analysis books as well.
+Yes, there are some top-notch stock market courses out there, but it does not hurt to go through a few technical analysis books as well.

-In this article, we list out 10 best technical analysis books that will surely prove fruitful for investors who are intent on learning about technical analysis which they can further employ to surpass the potential of their investments.
+In this article, we list out the 10 best technical analysis books that will surely prove fruitful for investors who are intent on learning about technical analysis which they can further employ to surpass the potential of their investments.

 1. Technical Analysis from A to Z｜Steven B. Achelis

 Majorly Part 1 discusses all the topics that constitute the process of Technical Analysis such as Charts, Support & Resistance (सपोर्ट एंड रेजिस्टेंस इन हिंदी), Trends, Moving Averages, Oscillators, Market Indicators, etc.

 The book provides detailed information on each topic and covers a remarkable 135 intraday technical indicators through detailed examples.

 2. Technical Analysis For Dummies｜Barbara Rockefeller

 The author does a fantastic job of simplifying such a complex topic to be brought into use by “dummies” to learn the fundamentals of Technical Analysis.

 The book has been split into 7 parts and 19 chapters precisely, aimed at discussing various topics related to the whole process.
 The book will help an investor learn how to observe the market behavior, find patterns, and estimate volatility in the market.